stefanDeveloper/inference/README.md

-# inference
+# SARN: Inference

-Quantifiers and monotonicity in reasoning tasks
+Quantifiers and monotonicity (and opposite adjectives) in reasoning tasks

 ## Setup